agharley/sustsci/blog/_posts/2026-01-01-inequality-inequity.md

 The two-step also makes values transparent.
 When researchers or practitioners claim that some distribution is inequitable, they are making an argument, one that can be examined, contested, and justified.
 The framing invites deliberation rather than smuggling normative conclusions into empirical categories.

-Finally, coalition-building becomes possible.
+Finally, coalition-building may be easier with the two-step approach.
 People who disagree about theories of justice can still collaborate on establishing shared facts.
 Shared facts do not guarantee productive disagreement, but they make it possible.
 When we agree on how things are distributed, we can argue meaningfully about what ought to be done.
 Without common empirical ground, debates about equity become contests between incommensurable frameworks.
-The two-step provides that ground.
+The two-step provides that common ground.

 ## In Practice